ncsa/ncsa-shib-idp/README.md

 click the "Generate token" button at the bottom of the page.
 Record the resulting token value since it will not be shown to you again.

-Now you can Upload the new version of the built container to [GitHub](https://github.com/ncsa/ncsa-shib-idp/pkgs/container/ncsa-shib-idp).
+Now you can upload the new version of the built container to [GitHub](https://github.com/ncsa/ncsa-shib-idp/pkgs/container/ncsa-shib-idp).

 ```